RapidOwl/samstrong-dot-dev/about/index.md

 - ⏱ Shipping small and shipping often
 - 🎆 Iterating to success

 Writing code is a means to an end.
 That end is solving the problems that stand in the way of my employer achieving their goals.
+Writing code is also expensive so we should always make sure we're building the right thing, in the right way at the right time.

 I prefer the simplest approach possible that results in a scalable, extensible and maintainable product, especially when the approach requires no code to be written at all.
-We're all working to a limited timescale and every problem we side-step is time we get back to work on the next big challenge.
+We're all working to a limited timescale and every problem we side-step is time we get back to work on the next thing.

-I love coaching and supporting other team members and consider this a critical skill in every developers arsenal.
-Caring for your colleagues allows you to act as a force-multiplier, helping them improve their own skills and optimise their approach while keeping them happy and optimistic.
+I love coaching and supporting other team members and consider this a critical skill in every developer's repertoire.
+Caring for your colleagues allows you to act as a force-multiplier, helping them improve their own skills, ask the right questions and optimise their approach while keeping them happy and optimistic.

 ## My approach